 CWA Historical Dagger

-This award is for the best historical crime novel, first published in the UK in English during the Judging Period, set in any period up to 35 years prior to the year in which the award will be made.
+This award is for the best historical crime novel, first published in the UK in English during the Judging Period, set in any period up to 50 years prior to the year in which the award will be made; for clarity the book must be set 1968 and before.
 For novels that involve passages set later than this time period, at least three-quarters of the book should be set in an earlier period.

 CWA Historical Dagger Judges